wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 * Make sure your hosting supports php5
 * Install the Yes-co ORES plugin from your wordpress admin
 * Activate the Yes-co ORES plugin
-* Install the [Yes-co ORES example theme](http://www.yes-co.nl/downloads/yesco_ores_theme_1.3.zip "Download the Yes-co ORES example theme") or create your own theme (check out the code of the [Yes-co ORES example theme](http://www.yes-co.nl/downloads/yesco_ores_theme_1.3.zip "Download the Yes-co ORES example theme") to help out)
+* Install the [Yes-co ORES example theme](http://www.yes-co.nl/downloads/yesco_ores_theme_1.3.zip "Download the Yes-co ORES example theme") or create your own theme (check out the [technical documentation](http://www.yes-co.nl/downloads/wordpress_technical_documentation_1.0.pdf "Yes-co ORES technical documentation") ).
 * Activate the "Wordpress Blog" marketing channel in the App Market of your Yes-co Open Real Estate System.
 After the activation you will be redirected to the settings.
 Fill out the URL of your Wordpress blog.
 * Copy the code in the settings screen and paste it to the "Activatiecode" field on the Yes-co ORES settings page of your Wordpress blog.
 Click on the "Koppeling toevoegen" button to add the activation code.
 * Click on the "Koppeling controleren" button on the settings screen of the "Wordpress Blog" marketing channel in the App Market of your Yes-co Open Real Estate System.